lyuboraykov/everyday_go_concurrency/readme.md

 ## Instructions

-Explore the different repositories and use the example with `go run main.go`
+Explore the different folders and use the example with `go run main.go`

 It will show you an output and the time it took to execute.